iot-accelerator/ohio-state-workshop/tutorial.md

 The starting point for this workshop is located [here](https://plnkr.co/edit/jy8rqmDICZnCJNOY9fnI?p=info).

+The final version of the starting plunk is located [here](https://plnkr.co/edit/hBJQ2ArrNVMyWYeYeC7e?p=info).

 ## Getting Started

 Follow the link above to the starting checkpoint plunk.
 Once there, click the fork button to save a local copy so you can make edits to it.